ganainy/appium-traverser/docs/gui-user-guide.md

 ## Prerequisites

-- Python 3.8+ (use a virtual environment)
+- Python 3.12 (use a virtual environment) - Download from [Python 3.12.0 release page](https://www.python.org/downloads/release/python-3120/)
 - Node.js & npm (required to install and run Appium and drivers)
 - PySide6 or PyQt6 (GUI runtime)
 - Appium installed and a compatible driver (e.g. uiautomator2)
-- Android SDK with ADB available on PATH
+- Android SDK with ADB available on PATH (see [Installing ADB](#installing-adb) below)
 - Optional services depending on features:
-  - Ollama (local models)
+  - Ollama (for using local AI models)
-  - MobSF (binary analysis)
+  - MobSF (for static analysis of APKs)
-  - PCAPdroid (traffic capture on device)
+  - PCAPdroid (for traffic capture on device)
 - API keys / environment variables (set these in your environment or a .env file as needed):
   - GEMINI_API_KEY (for Gemini provider)
   - OPENROUTER_API_KEY (for OpenRouter provider)